PEAR Model – People, Environment, Asset, Reputation

 • Helps prioritize hazards during risk analysis.

-• Common framework in LOPA and SIL selection.
+• Common framework for LOPA and SIL selection.

 • PEAR can also mean something different in the world of human factors: people / environment / actions / resources.
 Beyond the scope here.